AlbertoTalavan/TS_RWbootcamp_2020/Week12/Week12_README.md

 ## 🎉 Capstone project 🎉

-This week there is no homework or assignments ... is all about our **bootcamp graduation Capstone project**.
+This week there is no homework nor assignments ... is all about our **bootcamp graduation Capstone project**.

 It is supposed to be a MVP, so it´s ok if not all functionality is working... because we have **one week** to make it.